Spirals-Team/test4repair-experiments/results/chart/13/jGenProg/readme.md

 Nb of EvoSuite Tests: 28

-Nb of Failing EvoSuite Tests: 28
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 19

 ## Patch 433 #  jGenProg+MinImpact With Seed 19

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.block.BorderArrangement : 322